bnnm/wwiser/doc/WWISER.md

 ### Log and warnings
 The log will output some stuff that you may need to manually tweak.
 Most notably are WARNINGs about missing objects.

+You may get `find+load banks with events?`.
+Most likely the `.bnk` you loaded doesn't have events, so *wwiser* can't make `txtp`.
+You need to find and load other banks, that could be inside some bigfile (like `.pck` or maybe compressed engine files).
+If you did load some bgm-sounding bank, that may not be enough.

-Typically, there is a bank per section (such as, *BGM*, *SFX* and so on), and you can load only one of those.
+Typically, there is a bank per section (such as, *BGM.bnk*, *SFX.bnk* and so on), and that's enough.
 But sometimes games split and load multiple banks per area.
 For example one bank may contain common events, other with area objects (non-event) and finally a media bank (memory `.wem`).
 If you try to generate with only the area bank you may get nothing and a WARNING.
-You must load `.bnk` that contain *events*.
-However if only the common bank is loaded without the area objets or the media bank, you may get a few `.txtp` but also an error about missing objects, meaning it couldn't generate other `.txtp` that should be there (since needed info is in other banks).
+However if only the common bank is loaded without the area objets or the media bank, you may get a few `.txtp` but also an error about missing objects.

 You need to load all related banks at once then generate to ensure everything works correctly, as *wwiser* can't guess how the game loads banks (this is managed in-game).
-If all fails just load every bank, but that usually means tons of txtp (there are filtering options, explained below).
+If all fails just load every bank, but that usually means tons of `.txtp` (there are filtering options, explained below).

 Sometimes after loading everything you may still get WARNINGs about missing audio.
-First, make sure you *really* have every bank, as some games put them inside other game files and must be extracted first.
-Then, sometimes there is no way to fix those errors and can be ignored, since `.bnk` may simply contain garbage (Wwise does little clean-up when creating `.bnk`, for some reason), though *wwiser* tries minimize those missing errors.
+First, make sure you *really* have every bank, as some games hide them inside compressed files.
+Then, sometimes there is no way to fix those errors and can be ignored, since a `.bnk` may simply contain garbage (Wwise does little clean-up when creating it, for some reason), though *wwiser* tries minimize those missing errors.

 ### Unused audio